ibm-ecosystem-engineering/envizi-workshop-2024/124-Loading-Scope-3-Category1-data-using-AI-Assist/readme.md

 ### 2.5 Observe and Update the account style

-1. Open the file downloaded file
+1. Open the downloaded file.
 <img src="images/AI-assist-Processed-file-set1-download.png">

 2. Verify the value of the column `Account Style Caption` updated by AI Assit